juliealevy/bbg-education-java/README.md

   -   implemented for ProgramUpdate
 - Added logging
   - Initial logging config, a few examples.  (in progress)
   - Added request/response logging with sensitive data scrubbing
+- Added basic CRUD for Session (child of Program)
+  -   need to add some more workflow oriented calls
+  -   decided to go with Command Pattern

 ## Coming soon
-- Next domain object:  BBGSession (Many to One with BBGProgram)
+- next entity:  Courses
 - validation for services based entities (User/Auth)
-- make a decision about future workflow/entity implementation:  command vs service
 - Auth: consider implementing revoke feature (with DB persistance of tokens)
 - Caching of some data (maybe use Redis in Docker)
 - idempotent posts - caching (in memory vs distr (redus?))